Amirhossein4096/PhononicBGRPredictDesign/README.md

 ### License

-This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/Amirhossein4096/PhononicBGPPredictDesign/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Amirhossein4096/PhononicBGPPredictDesign/blob/main/LICENSE) file for details.

 ### Contact